Change the way you think, and you can change the way you live.

 I earned a Master of Arts degree in Applied Psychology: Counseling for Mental Health and Wellness from New York University and a Bachelor of Arts degree in Psychology from the University of South Florida.
 Throughout my graduate studies at NYU, I interned at the New York City United Federation of Teachers, where I provided mental health counseling to Department of Education members and co-facilitated a grief and bereavement counseling group.
 I have also completed elective graduate coursework in the areas of rational emotive behavior therapy (REBT), cognitive behavioral therapy (CBT), grief and bereavement counseling, personality theory, marriage, relationship, and family counseling, and the psychology of women.

 In the diverse field of mental health counseling, many counselors utilize an eclectic approach that is based on integrating various components of multiple psychotherapy modalities into their own personally tailored model.
-While these integrated approaches can help clients to feel better within the moment, I believe that integrating dissimilar theories into one combined model does not generally help clients to get better and stay better in the long-term.
+While these integrated approaches can help clients to feel better within the moment, I believe that combining dissimilar theories into one integrated model does not generally help clients to get better and stay better.

 Even in our most challenging moments, when it seems like we have lost control of our lives, REBT counseling proposes that the one aspect we always have control over is the attitude we adopt about ourselves and our circumstances.
 At its core, REBT is more than a type of therapy; it is a philosophy for life, and I feel most encouraged in this field when I see that my clients are not only able to think more rationally, but that they can put these principles into effect, and therefore live more rationally.
 My clients’ personal growth and ability to overcome what once seemed impossible for them is what inspires me.

-My personal approach to mental health counseling is strongly rooted in rational emotive behavior therapy (REBT).
-Additionally, I incorporate components of mindfulness-based cognitive therapy (MBCT) into my work, as I believe it perfectly partners with the goals of REBT theory.
+My personal approach to mental health counseling is strongly rooted in rational emotive behavior therapy (REBT) which is the original form of cognitive behavioral therapy (CBT).
+Additionally, I incorporate components of mindfulness-based cognitive therapy (MBCT) into my work, as I believe it perfectly partners with the goals of REBT and CBT theory.